rayaan95958/MORSE-CODE-ARDUINO-/README.md

 In the C code,the entered string is converted into lines of numbers(where 1 is a dot, 2 is a dash, each new letter preceded by 3 and new word preceded by 4).

 After an excruciating process of trial and error, found out a way of integrating pure C into the Arduino IDE.
+Here, decided to drop the use of a structure and changes were made for a few inbuilt functions used.

 ![](https://i.imgur.com/MCD800p.png)